 verb (used with object), com·pas·sion·at·ed, com·pas·sion·at·ing.

-Examples from the Web for uncompassionate
+Example sentences from the Web for compassionate